unioslo/harborapi/docs/recipes/artifacts/artifact-vulns.md

-# Fetching vulnerabilities from all artifacts
+# Get vulnerabilities in all artifacts

-This page describes how to fetch all vulnerabilities from all artifacts in all repositories in all (or a subset of) projects using the helper functions defined in [`ext.api`](/reference/ext/api.md).
+This recipe describes how to fetch all vulnerabilities from all artifacts in all repositories in all (or a subset of) projects using the helper functions defined in [`ext.api`](/reference/ext/api.md).

 The recipe demonstrates how to fetch all artifacts that have vulnerabilities affecting OpenSSL version 3.x.
 It makes use of the built-in rate limiting implemented in [`get_artifact_vulnerabilities`][harborapi.ext.api.get_artifact_vulnerabilities].
 By default, a maximum of 5 requests are sent concurrently, which prevents the program from accidentally performing a DoS attack on your Harbor instance.